West Health Informs the Debate on Healthcare Costs

 West Health is a family of nonprofit and nonpartisan organizations focused on lowering healthcare costs to enable seniors to successfully age in place with access to high-quality, affordable health and support services that preserve and protect their dignity, quality of life and independence.

-Becoming a Trusted Source in the Ongoing Crisis
+Establishing a Trusted Source in the Ongoing Crisis

-The Year 1 West Health-Gallup study was conducted using the Gallup Panel, interviews with healthcare industry experts and a nationally representative survey of more than 3,500 randomly selected adults.
-The study found sobering truths about public perceptions of healthcare and the burden and fear created by the current U.S. system.
+The West Health-Gallup first-year study was conducted using the Gallup Panel, interviews with healthcare industry experts and a nationally representative survey of more than 3,500 randomly selected adults.
+In the second year, West Health and Gallup used "pulse releases" to be more responsive to the changing public health situation.
+The study continually found sobering truths about public perceptions of healthcare and the burden and fear the current U.S. system creates.

 As the conversation continues, West Health and Gallup will continue to shed light on solutions that Americans support and guide the way toward long-needed action.